LiScI-Lab/SOM.jl/docs/src/index.md

 For training of self-organising maps issues with Matplotlib installation can be ignored; the SOMs will work without Matplotlib.
 However, Matplotlib visualisations cannot be plotted without Matplotlib.

+#### 3-D-Plots

+3-D-plotting of spherical SOMs seems to be broken in the latest versions of PyPlot.
+Therefor 3-Dplotting of spheres is not recommended until a new Plot.jl-based plotting interface is implemneted (is on the to-do-list!).

 ## Quick Start

 ```@contents